 Social Psychology and Microsociology

-Hoppe, Alexander D. (In Press).
+Hoppe, Alexander D. (2020).
 “Coordinating Transnational Futurework in Fashion Design.”
 Socio-Economic Review.

 Hoppe, Alexander D. (2019).
 “License to Tweak: Artistic License at First-Tier Indian Apparel Suppliers.”
 Poetics, 76.